pydantic/logfire/docs/examples.md

 ## JavaScript

+Currently we only have a Python SDK, but the Logfire backend and UI support data sent by any OpenTelemetry client.
+See the [alternative clients guide](guides/advanced/alternative-clients.md) for details on setting up OpenTelemetry in any language.
+We're working on a JavaScript SDK, but in the meantime here are some examples of using plain OpenTelemetry in JavaScript:

 ### Cloudflare worker example

 This example is based on the scaffolding created from `npm create cloudflare@latest`, and uses the [otel-cf-workers package](https://github.com/evanderkoogh/otel-cf-workers) to instrument a Cloudflare Worker and send traces and metrics to Logfire.